-The High Level Session (HLS) is an unmatched regional event, being the only meeting of Water Ministers in the Caribbean to date.
+The High Level Session (HLS) is an unmatched regional event, being the only meeting of Caribbean Water Ministers to date.
 The HLS affords Ministers and senior officials involved in water resources management a unique opportunity to share experiences and ideas for addressing water issues affecting the region and individual countries.

-The Ministerial Forum is a joint initiative of the Global Water Partnership-Caribbean (GWP-C) and its partner, the Caribbean Water and Wastewater Association (CWWA), which began in 2005 as a parallel session of the CWWA’s Annual Conference and Exhibition.
+The Ministerial Forum is a joint initiative of the Caribbean Water and Wastewater Association (CWWA) and its partner, the Global Water Partnership-Caribbean (GWP-C) which began in 2005 as a session within the CWWA’s Annual Conference and Exhibition.

-Both GWP-C and CWWA saw the HLS as a proactive approach to addressing the water resources management problems in the Caribbean in relation to the Millennium Development Goals (MDGs).
-Moreover, a means of bringing Ministers and policy makers together to engage in discussions on critical issues on Integrated Water Resources Management (IWRM) and to provide the necessary technical information to support decision making and the development and implementation of regional approaches/policies for water sector management.
+Both CWWA and GWP-C saw the HLS as a proactive approach to addressing the water resources management problems in the Caribbean in relation to the Millennium Development Goals (MDGs).
+Moreover, it is a means of bringing Ministers and policy-makers together to engage in discussions on critical issues on Integrated Water Resources Management (IWRM) and to provide the necessary technical information to support decision-making and the development and implementation of regional approaches/policies for water sector management.

-HLS 7 - Water Management Financing in the Caribbean: Pricing, Efficiency, Equity and Sustainability
+HLS 7 (Guadeloupe) - Water Management Financing in the Caribbean: Pricing, Efficiency, Equity and Sustainability

 Key outcomes from past High Level Sessions

 - At HLS 5, three Caribbean Ministers with responsibility for water from Guyana, Nevis and Grenada, endorsed a proposal to include water resources management as a key sector to be addressed at the highest political level in the Caribbean region.

 - HLS 6 helped to encourage some Caribbean countries to work toward developing Drought Management Plans to be incorporated into their overall Water Resources Management planning.